lieyushi/FlowCurveClustering/README.md

 - [ ] Provide a template-based class implementation
 - [ ] Optimize the parameter input by the configure file
 - [ ] Release the library under GNU lisense
+- [ ] Automatic code documentation by Doxygen